 The windthrow analysis should include a review of the trees and any mitigation suggestions to reduce the hazard level.
 If the new forest edge abuts a protected stream or watercourse the owner’/developer is responsible for ensuring that the edge “effect” created in clearings lots does not place the protected trees adjacent to the streams at risk.
 The RPF must ensure that requirements are met to maintain Riparian Areas Regulation (RAR) compliancy.

-The City of Coquitlams reminds developers that they must be compliant with the Wildlife Act section 34 referencing nesting birds.
-This occurs between March 1st and August 31st.
-If tree removal is required during this time period, the site should be reviewed by a Qualified Environmental Professional (QEP) registered as a Professional Biologist and any reports submitted to the City to ensure no nesting birds are disturbed.
+If tree removal is required during this time, the site should be reviewed by a Qualified Environmental Professional (QEP) registered as a Professional Biologist and any reports submitted to the City to ensure no nesting birds are disturbed.